awslabs/aws-encryption-sdk-specification/framework/default-cmm.md

 [On Decrypt](keyring-interface.md#ondecrypt) operation.

-The default CMM MUST obtain the Plaintext Data Key from the Decrypt Materials response and include it in the decrypt materials returned.
+The default CMM MUST obtain the Plaintext Data Key from the On Decrypt response and include it in the decrypt materials returned.

 ## Legacy Behavior : Master Key Providers